TensorLift: Automatic Extraction of Tensor-Level ISA Semantics from Accelerator RTL via MLIR Semantic Lifting: Evaluation

 \subsection{Semantic Lifting Effectiveness}

 Table~\ref{tab:lifting-summary} and Figure~\ref{fig:lifting-results} report the lifting results across all modules of both accelerators.
-In total, ATLAAS processes 156 MLIR files comprising 1{,}212{,}307 lines of bit-level MLIR, reducing them to 895{,}069 lines (26.2\% overall reduction).
+In total, TensorLift processes 156 MLIR files comprising 1{,}212{,}307 lines of bit-level MLIR, reducing them to 895{,}069 lines (26.2\% overall reduction).

 The reduction varies dramatically with module function. \textbf{Compute-dominated modules} achieve the highest compression.
 The Gemmini PE collapses from 686 to 49 lines (92.9\%), with its computation core reduced to just 17 lines encoding \texttt{clamp(dot(\%A,\%B)+\%C)}---383 bit-by-bit sign-extension operations generated by Verilog \texttt{\$signed} contexts collapse to single \texttt{arith.extsi} casts under Phase~A canonicalization.
 VTA's TensorGemm shows an even more dramatic pattern: MAC register targets shrink from 3{,}156 to 8 lines each (99.7\%), and the module overall reduces from 29{,}745 to 1{,}183 lines (96.0\%).